R&D tax services

 Swansea has its own Innovation Quarter and is home to one of only seven TechHubs worldwide.

 As such, there are a growing number of businesses engaged in what counts as R&D for tax purposes, which could be entitled to claim vital research and development tax reliefs.
+Don’t let your business miss out on this vital source of cash support.

 You could be eligible if your business works on projects that seek to advance science and technology; that try to overcome uncertainty; and are tackling problems that couldn’t be worked out easily by another professional in your industry.
+Our R&D tax services can help you identify what you are entitled to claim for.

 You can claim SME R&D tax relief if you employ fewer than 500 people, have an annual turnover of less than €100m, or have less than €86m on your balance sheet.
 It’s really worth having – if HMRC agrees that it applies to your project, you’ll be allowed to deduct an extra 130% of qualifying costs from your yearly profit, in addition to the standard 100% deduction, adding up to 230% in total.